Gathering Dreams

 Mushrooms: If using dried porcini mushrooms, let them soak for at least 15 minutes in warm water.
 Then add them to the pan with the remaining mushrooms.
 Make sure to buy good quality porcini, or they will be hard and take over 20 minutes to cook.
 Choose light color dried mushrooms that look smooth and soft.

 Pasta: you can use any pasta for this recipe.
 I love to make it with whole wheat pasta, ancient grain pasta like Kamut, or legume-based pasta.
 But regular pasta works as well.
-Any shape or form is great, but long pasta like spaghetti or linguine are incredible at soaking up all the cream.
+Any shape or form is great, but long pasta like spaghetti or linguine is incredible at soaking up all the cream.

 Leftovers: if you have any leftover pasta, store it in the fridge for 2-3 days.
 Remember to add a bit of water to loosen up the sauce before reheating.